isaiisj/Coding_Interview_Patterns/README.md

 <h1>Coding Interview Patterns</h1>
 <p>Problems from the book Coding Interview Patterns By Alex Xu</p>
-A link to the repo of the bool https://github.com/ByteByteGoHq/coding-interview-patterns/tree/main
+A link to the repo of the book https://github.com/ByteByteGoHq/coding-interview-patterns/tree/main

 A link to the byte byte go site for solving and submitting the problems https://bytebytego.com/exercises/coding-patterns

-Each problem hava a solution in Java, Python and JavaScript
+Each problem has a solution in Java, Python and JavaScript

 <h2>Table of contents</h2>
 <h3>Two Pointers</h3>